thagk123/Project_Communication_Networks/README.md

 ReadMessage: The client can read a specific message from their inbox.
 DeleteMessage: The client can delete a specific message from their inbox.

-General Idea of the Project
+General Idea of the Project:
 The project creates a system where multiple clients can interact with the help of a server.
 Clients can create accounts and communicate with each other by sending, reading, and deleting messages.
 They can also view the list of accounts in the system.

 The .jar files function correctly.